 Scope of the journal:

-The Journal of Conservative Dentistry (ISSN - 0972-0707) is the official journal of the Indian Association of Conservative Dentistry and Endodontics.
-It publishes scientific articles, case reports, short communications, invited reviews and comparative studies evaluating materials and methods in the fields of Conservative Dentistry, Dental Materials and Endodontics.
-The JCD has a diverse readership that includes full-time clinicians, full-time academicians, residents, students and scientists.
+The Journal of Conservative Dentistry (ISSN - 0972-0707) is the official journal of the Indian Association of Conservative Dentistry and Endodontics (IACDE).
+Our journal publishes scientific articles, case reports, short communications, invited reviews and comparative studies evaluating materials and methods in the fields of Conservative Dentistry, Dental Materials and Endodontics.
+J Conserv Dent has a diverse readership that includes full-time clinicians, full-time academicians, residents, students and scientists.
 Effective communication with this diverse readership requires careful attention to writing style.

 Authors are requested to read the author instructions thoroughly prior to preparation of the manuscript.
 The journal will follow to a great extent the "Uniform requirements for Manuscripts submitted to Biomedical Journal" developed by International Committee of Medical Journal Editors (April 2010).
 Both, the uniform requirements and the requirements of Journal of Conservative Dentistry have been briefed below.